I don’t just teach this stuff,

 I know it’s hard to believe after the meal plans, fad diets, fitness programs, and online courses that left you with nothing more than a fridge full of disgusting microwaveable meals, weight fluctuations, extreme fatigue and feelings of complete and utter unworthiness.

-But food freedom and body friendship IS POSSIBLE for you.
+But food freedom and body friendship ARE POSSIBLE for you.

 And I know that from experience.

 I began my first diet in my twenties (after college and marriage and pregnancy).
 At the time, I was naïve to the long-term effects of calorie restriction and over-exercise.
 So, completing a popular workout program didn’t seem dangerous.
 It seemed like a great way to support my husband in his fitness journey, distract myself from an ongoing family medical crisis, improve my own “health” and try for washboard abs.

 I didn’t think I’d develop disordered eating.
 I didn’t plan on becoming fanatical about exercise.
 But, after only 3 months of meticulously charting my food intake and performing rigorous workouts, that’s exactly what happened.
 I lost not just weight – but my ass, my period, my thyroid health and my peace of mind.
 I continued to over-exercise, restrict calories and limit food groups for years, punishing myself for eating or drinking “off plan” by adding extra gym sessions or scheduling punitive fasts.

 Eventually, these behaviors led to binge eating.
 And my response to every binge was to cut more calories, add more gym time and ban additional foods which resulted in even more binges, followed by disgust, self-hate, isolation, sadness – and you guessed it – more binges.

 I was trapped in the restrict-binge cycle for years.
 Then came the detachment, secrecy, anger and sickness.